Spelunking. Seriously, is there a more fun word in the English language?

 Niagara Cave (Harmony, MN):

 Approximately a 1-hour drive south from Rochester, Niagara Cave makes a perfect first caving experience.
 If you are looking for a local attraction to take guests or want a quaint drive through country roads and Amish country this fits the bill.
-Being native to southeast Minnesota I have toured this cave as a teenager, several years later taken my three-year-old nephew on a caving adventure, and brought my own children to it.
+Being native to southeast Minnesota, I have toured this cave as a teenager, several years later taken my three-year-old nephew on a caving adventure, and brought my own children to it.
 Each time the descent down the stairs into the cool glistening underground through narrow tunnels opening into large caverns has been equally fascinating.
 Better yet, Niagara Cave is a family-run, solar-powered establishment.

-Open 7 days a week from May until October 31st.
+Open 7 days a week from May until November 2nd.
 Tickets must be purchased in advance online.
-General Admission is $20.95 for ages 13+, children ages 3-12 $12.95 and infants 2 and under are free with adult ticket.
+General Admission is $24.39 for ages 13+, children ages 3-12 $15.07 and infants 2 and under are free with adult ticket.
 The one-hour guided tour departs every 15-20 mins.
 Pack a picnic lunch to enjoy on the grounds, play 18 holes of mini-golf open on weekends, shop in the gift store, or mine for gemstones.

 Forestville Mystery Cave (Preston, MN)

 This cave is about a 50-minute drive from Rochester, located in Forestville State Park near Preston, Minnesota.
 You will need to have a State Park pass to visit.
-This cave is known as being the longest cave in Minnesota, approximately 13 miles of known cave.
-Since it is located in a State Park, your guides will be Park Naturalists that are very knowledgeable about the environment, cave formations, and geology.
+This cave is known as being the longest cave in Minnesota, with approximately 13 miles of known cave.
+Since it is located in a State Park, your guides will be Park Naturalists who are very knowledgeable about the environment, cave formations, and geology.
 Feel free to quiz them.
 Options abound for finding the perfect caving outing for your family.

 Crystal Cave (Spring Valley, WI):